MichailZyusko/Schedule-for-ISEI/README.md

 # Schedule-for-ISEU

 Ready API for parsing data from the ISEI schedule
+Hi men!